alandtse/tesla/info.md

 1. Click install.
 2. Reboot Home Assistant.
-3. Hard refresh browser cache.
+3. [Hard refresh the browser][hard-refresh].
-4. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Tesla Custom Integration".
+4. In the HomeAssistant UI go to "Configuration" -> "Integrations" click "+" and search for "Tesla Custom Integration".
 If you are replacing core, remove the core integration before installing.

 {% endif %}